 Drinks

+To minimize trips to the kitchen, arrange a station with a mix of festive drinks and beverages for guests to help themselves.
 A good host and hostess always have plenty of drink options to offer their guests while they mingle.
 Make sure you have plenty of drinkware, ice, and beverage options for all of your guests (kids and adults).
 If you are serving cocktails, have some fun mocktail options too like this delicious pumpkin pie mocktail.

 Set An Inviting Tablescape